75 Must-Know Medical Terms, Abbreviations, and Acronyms

-What if you don’t see something you’ve heard?
+What if you don’t see the medical term you’re looking for?

 This medical terminology cheat sheet covers a lot of ground, but there will likely be times when you hear something unfamiliar.
 When you come across a medical term you don’t recognize, be sure to ask for clarity.
 Patient education is a huge part of a physician’s job.
 Doctors aim to foster an environment that generates dialogue.

 Having thoughtful conversations with your physician is about more than just gaining knowledge.
 In fact, engaging with your doctor could result in a healthier life.
 Some evidence shows the most engaged patients tend to have better outcomes.
-You’re your own best advocate.
+You are your own best advocate.

 It’s clear that you can benefit from having these medical terms at your disposal, especially when it comes to speaking one-on-one with your physician.
 If you don’t happen to have a physician you regularly see, it’s wise to start looking so you can maintain good health.

 Learn how you can find the right provider by reading our article “How to Choose a Doctor: What You Should Look for in a Primary Care Physician.”

 *This article was originally published in May 2019.
 It was updated in 2022 to include additional information.